czbiohub-sf/2021-opencell-microscopy-automation/README.md

 ```

 ## Development
 We use black for formatting, flake8 and pylint for linting, pytest for testing, and Github Actions for CI.
-To setup a new dev env (starting from a clean virtualenv):
+To setup a new dev env:

+1) Create a new Python 3.7 virtualenv: `conda create -n dragonflyenv python=3.7`
+2) Clone this repo and install dependencies using pip: `pip install -r requirements.txt`
-1) Clone the repo, install dependencies, and install the `dragonfly_automation` package using: `pip install -e .`
+3) Install the `dragonfly_automation` package: `pip install -e .`
-2) Install pre-commit hooks using `pre-commit install`
+4) Install the pre-commit hooks: `pre-commit install`
-3) To run tests locally, use `make test`
+5) To run tests locally, use `make test`